leela-zero/leela-zero/README.md

 * [Running Leela Zero client on a Tesla V100 GPU for free (Microsoft Azure Cloud Free Trial)](https://docs.google.com/document/d/1DMpi16Aq9yXXvGj0OOw7jbd7k2A9LHDUDxxWPNHIRPQ/edit?usp=sharing)

-# I just want to play right now
+# I just want to play with Leela Zero right now

-Download the best known network weights file from: https://zero.sjeng.org/best-network
+Download the best known network weights file from [here](https://zero.sjeng.org/best-network), or, if you prefer a more human style, a (weaker) network trained from human games [here](https://sjeng.org/zero/best_v1.txt.zip).

-And head to the [Usage](#usage) section of this README.
+If you are on Windows, download an official release from [here](https://github.com/gcp/leela-zero/releases) and head to the [Usage](#usage-for-playing-or-analyzing-games) section of this README.

-If you prefer a more human style, a network trained from human games is available here: https://sjeng.org/zero/best_v1.txt.zip.
+If you are on Unix or macOS, you have to compile the program yourself.
+Follow the compilation instructions below and then read the [Usage](#usage-for-playing-or-analyzing-games) section.

-# Compiling
+# Compiling AutoGTP and/or Leela Zero

 ## Requirements